miguelestradam36/julia-language-script/README.md

 !["Image"](logo.png)

+### JULIA: Working example
+The particular example is the dramatic case of the outbreak of Ebola Virus Disease in West Africa in 2014.
+This is good for our purposes, because
+1. It was clearly a very important event, so it is nice to know that learning Julia can help us understand it.
+2. There is quite a lot of data on the event that is fairly easily obtainable.
+3. Many of the basic things to learn about in computing can be illustrated by examples from epidemics.

-Project based on the working examples from University of Cape Town (Julia Scientific Programming course from Coursera)
+Project based on the working examples from `University of Cape Town` (Julia Scientific Programming course from `Coursera`)